Equation of state and Fermi liquid properties of dense matter based on chiral effective field theory interactions: Introduction

 In the second part of this paper, we calculate the quasiparticle interaction of Fermi liquid theory by including all contributions from NN and 3N interactions up to second order in MBPT.
 We present results for the Landau parameters and resulting quantities, such as the effective mass and the speed of sound for PNM, and discuss results for different interactions as well as uncertainties from the MBPT and chiral expansion.

 This paper is organized as follows: In Sec.~\ref{chap:EOS} we discuss our calculations of the EOS of PNM and SNM.
-We start by introducing MBPT as our many-body method, specify the employed interactions and discuss our results and uncertainties.
-In Sec.~\ref{chap:FLT} we review the framework for the calculation of Landau parameters in MBPT, discuss in detail the contributing diagrams, the relevant relations for the studied observables and results for the different interactions.
-Finally, we summarize our findings and give an outlook in Sec.~\ref{chap:summary}.
+We start by introducing MBPT as our many-body method, then we specify the employed interactions and discuss our results and uncertainties.
+In Sec.~\ref{chap:FLT} we review the framework for the calculation of Landau parameters in MBPT and discuss in detail the contributing diagrams, the relevant relations for the studied observables, and results for the different interactions.
+While our MBPT framework has been developed up to third order including a full incorporation of 3N contributions, our Fermi liquid calculations include contributions only up to second order due to the significant increase in the number of diagrams.\ Finally, we summarize our findings and give an outlook in Sec.~\ref{chap:summary}.